Benjamin Payler: Queen's Hotel, Barnsley, 1874

-The Queens Hotel (later Queen's Court) is a Grade II listed building in Regent Street and Eldon Street, Bansley, South Yorkshire.
+The Queens Hotel (later Queen's Court) is a Grade II listed building in Regent Street and Eldon Street, Barnsley, South Yorkshire.
 It was designed by Wade & Turner and completed in 1874.
 Payler created the sculpted heads on the building, including portraits of Queen Victoria, and Henry Richardson, first Mayor of Barnsley.
 He also created the triplicate label stop heads of himself, Catherine Mawer and Old Father Time on the adjacent building.
 The Historic England listing description includes: "Symmetrical facade to Regent Street: central bay and each end marked by pilasters with acanthus capitals.
 Central round-arched enriched portal with double, panelled door and consoles supporting heavy dentilled cornice.
 Carved head of Queen Victoria as keystone.
 C20 canopy.
 Round-arched ground-floor sash windows with carved-head keystones and pointed hoodmoulds.
 1st-floor sash windows on decorative sill band all square-headed, the central one enriched with garlanded lions-head consoles supporting segmental pediment, with balustrade with urns."